Ousmane-ba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 script that creates a new local variable
 Create a global variables
-script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE
+script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE script that prints the result of POWER divided by DIVIDE